How to Always Win at Tic-Tac-Toe

 Tic-tac-toe, also called Xs and Os or noughts and crosses, is a simple two-player strategy game.
-It's played on a three by three grid.
+It's played on a three-by-three grid.
 Players take turns marking their symbol, an "X" or an "O," in a grid.
 The first player to make three Xs or Os in a row, in a straight or diagonal line, wins the game.

 When you move first, the winning strategy is to try to set up a double threat.
 This means having two marks in a row in two directions at once.
 Your opponent can only block one of them, and you'll win on the next turn.
 This is the only way to win against opponents who aren't completely careless about their moves.

 When you move second, the best strategy is to prevent your opponent from setting up a double threat.
 If you can do this, you'll get a draw.
-In the unlikely event your opponent makes a mistake, you can set up a double threat for the win.
+In the unlikely event that your opponent makes a mistake, you can set up a double threat for the win.

 How to Win Playing First (X)